lerouzic/simuQuantGen/Parameters.md

 set.seed(2)
 ```

 Let's explore Population Size.
 Here we choose 3 values, 10, 100, 1000.
 We consider 50 generations, 100 loci, and a selection optimum of 10.
-First, we consider no selection by setting the sel.strength to Inf.
-The parameter sel.strength actually represets the inverse of the strength of selection (i.e. the greater it is, the weaker the strength of selection).
+First, we consider no selection by setting the sel.Vs to Inf.
+The parameter sel.Vs actually represets the inverse of the strength of selection (i.e. the greater it is, the weaker the strength of selection).
 We can follow th response to selection by following the evolution of the phenotypic mean across generations.
-With sel.strength = Inf, there should be no selection response.
+With sel.Vs = Inf, there should be no selection response.

 ```{r}